sculptor/sculptor.github.io/documentation/advanced-tutorial.md

 We are using [Graphviz](http://www.graphviz.org/).
 Sculptor generates textual Graphviz `.dot` files, which is then used to generate images.

-There is a maven plugin fornax-graphviz-m2-plugin that generates images (.png) from the .dot files.
-This plugin is included in the pom.xml created by the archetypes, but you need to install Graphviz and have dot executable in path.
+Sculptors Maven plugin `sculptor-maven-plugin` (goal `generate-images`) generates images (.png) from the .dot files.
+This plugin is included in the `pom.xml` created by the maven archetypes, but you need to install Graphviz and have executable `dot` in path.

 It is possible to mark some domain objects with `hint="umlgraph=core"` to generate a special diagram with those domain objects in focus.